-Onishi is a recipient of several honors.
 With his 2010 work Départ dans…, he was awarded the Gaudeamus Prize 2011, one of the most prestigious awards given to young composers.
+With his Tramespace, diptych for large ensemble (2012-15), he became a two-time finalist for the Akutagawa Award in Music Composition in Japan, in 2013 and 2015.
 Other recent honors include an artistic residency fellowship from Civitella Ranieri Foundation in Umbertide, Italy, as well as a commission from Ensemble Intercontemporain as a result of Projet Tremplin.

-As a conductor, Onishi is in great demand.
+As a conductor deeply engaged in promoting the music of today, he is one of the founding members of Ensemble Exophonie Tokyo and currently its Artistic Director/Conductor/Composer Associate.
 Recent conducting engagements include a concert “An Evening of Today 2014” with Nieuw Ensemble in Amsterdam, The Netherlands.
 Previously he served as an assistant conductor to the Columbia University Orchestra from 2011 to 2013.
 He conducted many ensembles and orchestras, working closely with composers of his generation.

 As a committed educator, he has held teaching positions at Columbia University, and Toho Gakuen School of Music in Tokyo, Japan.

 His works are published by Edition Gravis in Berlin, Germany.
 His website can be found at: http://www.yoshionishi.com.